Easy Christmas Fundraising Ideas

 Hopefully, you have booked your chef in plenty of time to properly promote it so that your class is full.
 Speaking of full classes, holiday cooking classes sell out fast, so be sure to mention that in your ads, posts, and flyers.
 A sense of urgency is a catalyst for a quick sell-out!

 Registration and payment: On your nonprofit’s website, add a section about the Christmas fundraising event you’re planning.
 You can make this the page where people can register and pay for the class.
 Include a donation button so they can donate more.
 Many payment processors like Stripe have the option to add a donation button.
-Check with your payment processor to see if it offers a donation button.
-Processors also have the ability to stop accepting payments once the seat limit has been met.

 Email: You can promote your class as a Christmas fundraising event for your nonprofit.
 If you have an email list of your nonprofit’s friends and donors, sending a marketing email to them with a strong sense of urgency that’s probably the only email, you’ll need to send except for a “thanks for registering” email and an after the class “thank you.”
 These emails should not be text only; they need to be marketing emails that include attention-getting graphics.